coguardio/coguard-cli/README_PYPI.md

 ```
 [Future support is planned](#support-roadmap) for GitLab CI/CD, Jenkins, Bamboo, CircleCI, etc.

-## Screenshot and further information
+## Screenshot

-Here is a screenshot of a sample scan:

 ![](./screenshot.png)

-As you can see, CoGuard also analyzes the last Dockerfile used.
+Screenshot of a sample scan.
+CoGuard also analyzes the last Dockerfile used.

+## Security Benchmarks in CoGuard

 The checks are gathered from different security benchmarks, such as CIS, but also
 directly from the user manuals of these software projects.
 At times, known issues for